 Commencing January 1, 2009, the chief operating decision maker ("CODM") began reviewing certain additional information for the online game segment.
-Accordingly, the Company has adjusted the online game segment operating performance measurement disclosures to include income from operating performance measurement assets for the online game segment.
+Accordingly, the Company has adjusted the online game segment operating performance measurement disclosures to include income from operations and the main segment assets for the online game segment.
 For the remaining segments, the operating performance measurements are unchanged.
 Consistent with prior periods, some items, such as share-based compensation expense, operating expenses, other income and expense, and income tax expense, are not reviewed by the CODM.
 These items are disclosed in the following segment information for reconciliation purposes only.